Folder NatSIP Documents

 Files relating to Multi-Sensory Impairment (MSI) and Intervenors

 Files and speaker presentations relating to NatSIP Working Days and Events.

 This section contains:

-- Guidance Document for the Outcomes Benchmarking exercise for Academic Year 2015-16 which closed in February 2017.
+- Guidance Document for the Outcomes Benchmarking exercise for Academic Year 2016-17 which closes in February 2018.

-- Optional Individual Pupil Data Collection Forms (IPD Forms) for HI, VI and MSI (02,03 and 04) are also in this section.
+- Optional Individual Pupil Data (IPD) Collection Forms for HI, VI and MSI are also in this section.
 The IPD forms are for internal use by services.
 If used within a service, they should not be returned to NatSIP.

 (Documents from previous NatSIP Outcomes Benchmarking exercises are archived Folder here )

 - Quality Improvement Support Pack and supporting materials